Guide to vision care benefits for First Nations and Inuit

 It is the responsibility of the client to inform the provider if they have coverage through a private plan, such as a group plan.
 When claiming expenses, having coverage under more than one plan allows clients to use both plans.
 When an NIHB-eligible client is covered by another plan, claims must be submitted to the other plan first.
 The other plan will provide an explanation of benefits (EOB) form that must be sent with the claim to Express Scripts Canada.

-A. Unclaimed eyewear
+Appendix A: Unclaimed eyewear

 Based on the provider's professional opinion, if the eyewear does not consist of any reusable parts, the second option should be used.

 - The provider must contact the regional office to amend the prior approval to unclaimed eyewear and mail the glasses or contact lenses to the regional office.
 The regional office will sign for the eyewear on behalf of the client.
 The provider will submit an invoice to Express Scripts Canada and be reimbursed for the amount approved.
-The regional office will add a note in the client's file stating that the eyewear will be held by the regional office until the client claims them, or the frequency period expires (whichever comes first).
+The regional office will add a note in the client's file stating that the eyewear will be held by the regional office until the client claims them, or the frequency period expires (section 3.2 Corrective eyewear frequency guidelines), whichever comes first.
 Should the client contact the regional office for the eyewear, the regional office will make arrangements to have the eyewear sent to the client or a provider of the client's choice.
 A note indicating the date that the eyewear was mailed out will be put in the client's file.
 If the client does not contact the provider within the frequency period, where possible, the eyewear will be sent to a charitable organization for their use.

 It is important to note that the NIHB program will not reimburse providers for any costs for eyewear above the approved amount.
 For additional information, please contact the NIHB regional office in your province or territory.

-B. Contact information: NIHB regional offices
+Appendix B: Contact information - NIHB regional offices

 For additional information, please contact the NIHB regional office in your province or territory.

-C. Privacy statement
+Appendix C: Privacy statement

-D. Client eligibility
+Appendix D: Client eligibility

-E. Appeal process
+Appendix E: Appeal process